Instamojo/instamojo-php-api-wrapper/README.md

  * `getVersion()` Get the version of the API wrapper.
  * `apiAuth()` Authenticate the application.
  * `listAllOffers()` List all the offers of the user.
  * `listOneOfferDetail(slug)` List the complete offer details of the offer id mentioned in slug.
  * `deleteAuthToken()` WARNING!!
-Deletes the authentication token recieved from Instamojo.
+Deletes the authentication token received from Instamojo.
 Nothing will work after deleting this.
- * `archiveOffer(slug)` Archives(Deletes) the offer whos id is supplied.
+ * `archiveOffer(slug)` Archives(Deletes) the offer whose id is supplied.
  * `setTitle(title)` Title, keep concise since slug is auto-generated.
  * `setDescription(description)` Detailed description of the offer, can contain markdown.
  * `setCurrency(currency)` Currency of the offer.
 Can be INR or USD.